Case Transfer Criteria and Procedures

 • AB12 NMD is capable of complying with required services and willing to transfer to CSEC.

-• NMD should be 18+ and have a Supportive Transition (S.T.)
+• NMD should be eighteen (18) years of age or older and have a Supportive Transition (S.T.)
 Service Component.

 A CSEC child/NMD whose placement is not stable will be accepted under the following criteria: